Hans Hobbelen is Professor of Ageing and Paramedical Care at the School of Health Studies.

 Hans Hobbelen began his career in 1988 as a physiotherapist at nursing home De Weerde in Eindhoven, where he worked for 22 years.
-In 2001, he obtained his master’s degree in Human Movement Sciences, and in 2010, he earned his PhD on the topic of paratonia.
-This research established him as a leading scientist in the field of paratonia and movement disorders in dementia.
-For more information on paratonia and other movement disorders associated with dementia, including resources for healthcare professionals, family members, and caregivers, please visit this website.
+In 2001, he obtained his master’s degree in movement sciences, and in 2010 he obtained his PhD on the topic of paratonia.
+This made him a leading scientist in the field of paratonia and movement disorders in dementia.

 Contact